sourceduty/Alex_Aldridge/README.md

 #

 > Alex "*I don't think the same as other people and it's not a problem.
-It's my problem that takes me time to configure on-paper and digitally.*"
+It takes me time to configure on-paper and digitally.*"

 #
 ![Sourceduty Scale](https://github.com/user-attachments/assets/6866f474-42de-4b20-b62f-e90c8571cac5)